Tristan Gooijer: Club career

 Gooijer is a product of the youth academies of FC Almere, Forza Almere and Almere City, before moving to the youth academy of Ajax in 2016.
 He signed his first professional contract with Ajax on 23 June 2021.
 He made his professional debut with Jong Ajax in a 6–3 Eerste Divisie win ADO Den Haag on 7 March 2022.

+On 16 July 2024, Gooijer joined Eredivisie side PEC Zwolle on a season-long loan deal.

 International career

+Gooijer played youth international for the Netherlands at under-16 and under-18 levels.

+Personal life

-Born in the Netherlands, Gooijer is of Indonesian descent through his mother who has roots in Molucca.
-He is a youth international for the Netherlands.
+Born in the Netherlands, Gooijer is of Indonesian descent through his Moluccan paternal grandmother.